the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

 };
 ```

-If item is not provided with a `label` property, it will render an empty
+If an item is not provided with a `label` property, it will render an empty
 `<div>` element, which kind of looks weird.

 ## Create a provider to share the color state